luxi-huang/NotAnyMike.github.io/_posts/2016-02-18-Solving-CarRacing.md

 ## Why PPO

 The main reason behind using PPO is that it is a very robust algorithm.
-The other algorithm I tried in order to solve this environment was DDPG and sadly, it is not a very stable algorithm, fine tunning of the hyper-parameters plays a key role in the performance of DDPG, such intricate quality is not very appealling to me.
-Another positive point for PPO is that it can be addapted to be Asyncronous, that gives us the possiblity of multiple parallel environments to improve convergence by reducing the correlation between samples which is a problem of DRL.
-(Have in mind that PPO is not the only algorithm adaptable to Asyncronous Learning).
+The other algorithm I tried in order to solve this environment was DDPG and sadly, it is not a very stable algorithm, fine-tuning of the hyper-parameters plays a key role in the performance of DDPG, such intricate quality is not very appealing to me.
+Another positive point for PPO is that it can be adapted to be Asynchronous, that gives us the possibility of multiple parallel environments to improve convergence by reducing the correlation between samples which is a problem of DRL.
+(Have in mind that PPO is not the only algorithm adaptable to Asynchronous Learning).

 ## Environment

 ### Action-space

-Although [CarRacing-v0](<https://gym.openai.com/envs/CarRacing-v0/>){:target="_blank"} is developed to have a continuous action-space, the search and in general optimization is much faster and simplier in a with discreate actions.
+Although [CarRacing-v0](<https://gym.openai.com/envs/CarRacing-v0/>){:target="_blank"} is developed to have a continuous action-space, the search and in general optimization is much faster and simpler in a with discrete actions.
 That is the main reason why I discretize the actions, limiting them to 5 actions (Accelerate, Brake, Left, Right, Do-Nothing).
-It is important to have an empty action to allow the car keep driving in a straight line at constant speed.
+It is important to have an empty action to allow the car to keep driving in a straight line at a constant speed.

 There are different ways to make the actions space discrete, the easiest one is to map directly discreate actions to continous actions.
 An action in this env looks like `[s,t,b]` where, `s` stands for steering angle ($$s\in[-1,1]$$), `t` for throttle and `b`for brake ($$t,b \in [0,1]$$), the maping I used is as follows: